TartuNLP/nazgul_old_repo/README.md

 # Nazgul
-Neural translation service built on top of Marian (formerly known as AmuNMT).
+Nazgul is a neural translation service built on top of Marian (formerly known as AmuNMT).
 Marcin Junczys-Dowmunt, Tomasz Dwojak, Hieu Hoang (2016).
 Is Neural Machine Translation Ready for Deployment?
 A Case Study on 30 Translation Directions (https://arxiv.org/abs/1610.01108)

 We use the following AmuNMT clone to produce attention info: https://github.com/barvins/amunmt

+Nazgul works in tandem with Sauron: https://github.com/TartuNLP/sauron

 ## Dependencies